-This type uses cloud disks as storage and provides more computing resources.
-The ratio between vCPUs and memory is 1:2.
-For example, 32 cores and 64 GB memory.
+This instance family uses cloud disks for storage and provides more computing resources.
+The ratio of vCPUs to memory is 1:2, for example, 8 vCPUs and 16 GiB of memory.

-This type uses cloud disks as storage and provides more memory resources.
-The ratio between vCPUs and memory is 1:8.
-For example, 32 cores and 256 GB memory.
+This instance family uses cloud disks for storage and provides more memory resources.
+The ratio of vCPUs to memory is 1:8, for example, 8 vCPUs and 64 GiB of memory.

 - Big data

-This type uses local SATA disks as storage, which is highly cost-effective.
-If you want to store massive amounts of data (TB-level), it is recommended that you use this type.Note Currently only core nodes supported by Hadoop, Data Science, and Druid clusters support big data instances.
-Zookeeper and Kafka clusters do not support core nodes.
+This instance family uses local SATA disks for storage, which is highly cost-effective.
+If you want to store large volumes of data (terabytes), we recommend that you use this instance family.Note Core nodes can be created only in Hadoop, Data Science, Dataflow, and Druid clusters.

-This type uses ephemeral SSDs as storage, which provides high local IOPS and throughput.
+This instance family uses local SSDs for storage, which provide high random IOPS and high throughput.

-This type is a heterogeneous GPU-based model applicable in machine learning scenarios.
+This instance family is a heterogeneous GPU-based model and applies to scenarios such as machine learning.

 - Master nodes